jcoehoorn/YoDeck/readme.md

   "Player2":{"locX":475,"locY":424}
 }
 ```
+You can, of course, include other properties to make maintenance eaiser (say, location descriptions), but they will be ignored by the app.
+You may need trial and error to get the exact correct coordinate.

 When adding this in YoDeck, the player location will not change so it's recommended to set this as a Static App.